-We plan to begin the process of obtaining US Food and Drug Administration (FDA) approval of our non-invasive blood glucose monitoring device as soon as possible.
+We have begun the internal process of obtaining US Food and Drug Administration (FDA) approval of our non-invasive blood glucose monitoring device as soon as possible.
 To guide us in that undertaking we previously announced the hiring of a Chief Medical Officer and formed a Medical and Regulatory Advisory Board to guide us through the FDA process.
+Additionally, we have retained third party quality assurance and documentation consultants to ensure that the rigorous requirements of the FDA are met.
 We are unable, however, to estimate the time necessary for such approval nor the likelihood of success in that endeavor.